 People who suffer from anxiety or depression usually have low levels of inositol, so it’s thought that increasing inositol can contribute to lessening the symptoms of both of these conditions.
 Research has shown this to be the case, including one study that compared inositol and the selective serotonin reuptake inhibitor (SSRI) prescription antidepressant fluvoxamine.
 Improvements in reducing anxiety were very similar for both treatments, with the participants given the inositol even experiencing fewer panic attacks than those given fluvoxamine.

 People who try nootropics for anxiety issues often take more than one nootropic.
-That’s why Pure Nootropics has packaged the above four nootropics (ashwagandha, magnesium, 5-HTP, and inositol) together and sell them collectively as a product they call their Mood Support Bundle.
+That’s why Pure Nootropics recommends a person consider stacking some or all of the above four nootropics (ashwagandha, magnesium, 5-HTP, and inositol) together.

 Rhodiola rosea, also called rhodiola, golden root, and Arctic root, is a plant that grows in some regions of Serbia, Europe, Britain, and North America.
 The roots of rhodiola rosea, like ashwagandha, is considered to be an adaptogen — a plant that has a natural ability to minimize the symptoms of stress in people.